 Does the program still need to keep track of supervisor qualifications, e.g. CCC status?

 Yes.
 If the program's mission and goals include preparing students for entry into professional practice and thereby to earn credentials to do so, then there must be evidence of supervisor information consistent with those requirements.
-Although CAA no longer requests CCC status of clinical supervisors, the program would still need to track this type of data to support a student's application for ASHA certification along with clinical hours supervised by these individuals.
+Although CAA does not require programs to provide CCC status of clinical supervisors as part of its review, the program still needs to track this type of data to support a student's application for ASHA certification along with clinical hours supervised by these individuals.
 Similarly, if state licensing or teacher certification procedures require supervisors to hold comparable credentials, programs would need to monitor that consistent with those expectations.

 Standard 5.3: Program Effectiveness